thankmelater23/MyFitZ/Pods/Siren/README.md

 ```

 ## Optional Delegate and Delegate Methods
-Five delegate methods allow you to handle or track the user's behavior:
+Six delegate methods allow you to handle or track the user's behavior:

 ```	swift
 @objc protocol SirenDelegate {